Trismegiste/Php-Is-Magic/src/Trismegiste/Magic/Pattern/Decorator/README.md

 If you need more complicated decorator, code a real decorator pattern.
 This tool is only intended to build decorated objects from time to time, with legacy code, for example.

+The decorator has a generator public method to inject closures but its name is randomize to forbid you to change overriding after instantiation.
+With the decorator cannot be mis-used from its original behavior.